Having a dental implant

 Stage 1: Pre-operative assessment

-Before implants can be put in, your dentist takes X-rays and moulds (impressions) of your mouth.
+Before you can have a dental implant, your dentist takes X-rays and moulds (impressions) of your mouth.
 These help the dental team to plan your treatment and make the implant to fit your mouth.

 You need several visits to the hospital for this stage.